Felix-Kariuki/Movies-App/README.md

 ```
 You can get the API Key from [TMBD](https://www.themoviedb.org/documentation/api) site
 ### Data source
 This application fetches its data from [TheMovieDB](https://www.themoviedb.org/).
-Check out their [Documentation](https://developers.themoviedb.org/3/getting-started/introduction) to get more information
+Check out this [Documentation](https://developers.themoviedb.org/3/getting-started/introduction) to get more information

 ## Author
 Contact me for any support or assistance